 - Materials that are not in the vendor directory are considered a special request and costs 6 points

-As mentioned, 3 points can be earned after the completion of a successful project and points can be lost if deadlines for thank you notes or photos are not submitted on time.
+3 points can be earned after the completion of a successful project.
+Points can be lost if deadlines for thank you notes or for missing photo deadlines.

 Timeline for getting funding

 Typically, it takes a couple of months for a project to get funded.
-Sometimes, DonorsChoose will also run promotions that allow donations to be matched by corporate sponsors and those projects can be funded in a couple of weeks- for example, Sonic’s “Limeades for Learning” event every October allows for several projects to be funded in a short amount of time.
+Sometimes, DonorsChoose will also run promotions that allow donations to be matched by corporate sponsors.
+Those projects can be funded in a couple of weeks.
+For example, Sonic’s “Limeades for Learning” event every October allows for several projects to be funded in a short amount of time.
 Fall is a great time to post projects because people are often thinking about back to school and will want to use DonorsChoose gift cards they receive during the holidays.
 Once a project is fully funded, educators must confirm within six days that they still want the items and ensure that project photos, impact letters, and thank-you notes are all sent out before their due date.